LittleBlackBearLiXin/NWGformer/README.md

-# NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores
-#Xin Li, Yu Zhang, Yaoqun Xu, Xitong Xu
+# NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores.
+Xin Li, Yu Zhang, Yaoqun Xu, Xitong Xu.
+Knowledge-Based Systems
-#Knowledge-Based Systems

 #For quotes on function packages please refer to our article